 Narangba Valley State School is a co-educational facility which opened in 2005.
 We offer year levels from Prep to Year 6.
-Our enrolment, as of January 2020, was 1089 students.
+Our enrolment, as of December 2022, is 1092 students.

 We are very proud of having become an Independent Public School in 2014.
 We have benefited from increased autonomy to achieve the best outcomes for our students.